Skybridgeconsole/skybridge-console-v1/README.md

-# Skybridge Console UI - Clean layout build
+# Skybridge Console
+This is the final deployment-ready code.